Lunkers/hls-vscode/README.md

 # hls-vscode

-A very simple plugin to enable somewhat sane syntax highlighting for [HLS](https://developer.apple.com/streaming/) manifests VS code.
+A very simple plugin to enable somewhat sane syntax highlighting for Http Live Streaming (HLS) manifests VS code.

 It's not the cleanest implementation, and there might be values missing.